-Although originally from Africa, this drought-tolerant annual is widely naturalized in the United States.
-The plant can bloom in about 55 days from time of seeding and produced 2-inch wide, orange, salmon and white flowers.
+Although originally from Africa, this drought-tolerant annual is naturalized in parts of the United States.
+Plants grow in mounds and produce 2-inch wide orange, salmon, and white flowers.
 They make excellent cut flowers but will close at night in the garden or bouquet.
-The flake seed comes from the ray flowers, what most people would call the petals, that are at the outside of the flower head.
+African Daisy makes a nice groundcover when planted in large areas.
+The flake type of seed comes from the ray flowers, what most people would call the petals, that are situated on the outside of the flower head.